jnatmorris/web-application-development-project/README.md

 # web-application-development-project

 This project uses [pocketbase](https://pocketbase.io/) for the back-end database.
 It is required to install it and import the schema provided in pbSchema.json to utilize the database functionalities.
+These functionalities will not work within github pages.

 ### Github repo